chiru381/flipkart/README.md

 37.Rate and Review product. but it is not working.
 38.add images in product.but product details page is not working.
 39.create seller.(section - 14. multivendors)
+40.section - 17 inside upload product images on aws s3 is pending.and then section - 18 total live chat is pending..................